MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/database-sizing-and-performance.md

 Notice the significant decrease in platform performance caused by logging of common published data.
 The worst scenario appears to be logging of common published data at Location 2.
 On the surface, this appears to be a clear and relevant conclusion.

 However, it should be noted that these figures reflect the overhead of the platform code, not the domain code.
-Domain code runtimes can be significantly longer.
+Domain code runtimes can be longer.
 For example, the **Create VM from Template** activity in the Virtual Machine Manager Integration Pack may run for several minutes as the VM is created.
 Expanding on the previous example, consider the platform code costs on a runbook activity that takes 1 minute to run (1 minute \= 60,000 milliseconds) regardless of the location.

 |Data Center|Logging Configuration|Platform Code Run Time (milliseconds)|% Domain Code|% Platform Code|
 |---------------|-------------------------|-------------------------------------------|-----------------|-------------------|